ibm-cloud-architecture/icp-ocp-migration-guide/migration_strategy.md

 - Kubernetes PV backup and restore
 - Using Application/Database native backup-restore tools

 This guide will be focus on the first approach where you migrate kubernetes PV.

+One common approach of backing up Kubernetes PV is the [Velero project](https://github.com/heptio/velero) from Heptio.
+The concept is Velero will take your PV snapshots, stores it on object storage (like S3 or Minio).
+Then, you can restore it to another Kubernetes cluster.

+For detail on how the tool works in generic Kubernetes, please reference [this blog post](https://blog.kubernauts.io/backup-and-restore-of-kubernetes-applications-using-heptios-velero-with-restic-and-rook-ceph-as-2e8df15b1487)

+Still, there are some limitations with Velero approach.
+For example:

+- It does not support the migration of persistent volumes across cloud providers.
+- Velero + Restic currently supports backing up to only S3 compatible object storage.

 ## Platform Data Migration